Anant-Arora/CampusConnect/README.md

 # 📄 License

-This project was developed for **academic purposes at Amity University** under the Happiness Center initiative.
+This project was developed for **academic purposes at Amity University** under the Amity Happiness Center initiative.

 © 2026 CampusConnect — Anant Arora & Shriya Dwivedi